 - Knock it down and build another.

-Last night I had to make more letters because my son was begging to spell all sorts of words.
+Last night I had to make more letters because my son was begging to spell all sorts of words and build with letters.
 I was excited to see him sit down and sound out words first before asking me if it was right.
 I absolutely love that they both have enjoyed such an easy to make activity using their favorite blocks.

 Our Bedtime Books